Lwilliams002/EcoSpotter/README.md

 ### Next Steps

 - [ ] Enhance error handling and implement user feedback for networking.
-- [ ] Start designing the user interface for the Map View screen.
 - [ ] Investigate potential data persistence options for a smoother user experience.
-- [ ] Change basic read-only functionality to certain placeholders.

-- [ ]